 Sound is made up of tiny vibrations in the air that are picked up by our ears and relayed to our brain, where those vibrations are interpreted as sound.
 If the vibrations are happening faster, or at a higher frequency, our ear hears a higher pitch.
 When the vibrations are slower, at a lower frequency, the pitch sounds low.

 When a musical instrument plays a note, what our ear interprets as one note is really made up of many different vibrations that are happening at different frequencies.
 The lowest frequency is called the fundamental, and it is often the frequency that creates the sound we hear most.
-The other higher frequencies are called harmonics.
-Part of an instrument’s timbre is the strength of the various harmonics that the instrument will create.
+The other higher frequencies are called harmonics, or overtones.
+Part of an instrument’s timbre is the strength of the various harmonics that the instrument produces.

 Harmonics are affected by the size, shape, and material of an instrument.
-They also depend on the way the sound is made, whether by blowing air across an opening like when playing a flute or an organ pipe, rubbing a string like a violin, hitting an object like a drum or a bell, or buzzing a reed like an oboe or clarinet.
+They also depend on the way the sound is made, whether by blowing air across an opening, like when playing a flute or an organ pipe, rubbing a bow across a string, like a violin, hitting an object like a drum or a bell, or buzzing a reed like with an oboe or clarinet.
 All of these things add up to create an instrument’s timbre.

 How do you describe piano timbre?

 Just like every human voice has its own unique sound, every acoustic piano will have a unique timbre.
-When you play a note on a piano, a hammer inside the piano will hit metal strings (one string if it’s a low note, or up to three strings if it’s a high note).
+When you play a key on a piano, a hammer inside the instrument will hit metal strings (one string if it’s a low note, or up to three strings if it’s a high note).
 As the strings vibrate, the fundamental tone and all the other harmonics caused by the vibration will travel through the air.
 Other parts of the piano will vibrate as well, enhancing certain frequencies.
-All of these things work together to create the piano’s timbre.
+All of these factors work together to create the piano’s timbre.

 Want to learn to play the piano?
 Sign up for a free account now.

-When you talk about the timbre of instruments, you can approach this in two ways.
+You can approach the timbre of instruments in two ways.
 You can analyze the sound instruments make using a spectrogram and talk about the different frequencies created and their relative strengths.
 Or, you can use descriptive words to compare the sounds.
 For example, when comparing a flute to an oboe, the flute will have a soft, pure tone while the oboe’s tone is more harsh and buzzy.
 When comparing a violin to a cello, the cello will have a warm, rich, dark timbre while the violin’s will be brighter and thinner.
 A musician can even create different timbres on the same instrument by playing it in different ways.
 A violin can make a sound that’s smooth and sweet, or sharp and strident depending on how hard and fast the violinist draws the bow across the strings.

 What is timbre in singing?